 Ok, your pets obviously have different names (or maybe you have a Smokey or a Cinder, in which case that is pretty cool).

-Regardless of what you have named these furry beasts, you may have started to notice that they are annoying!
+Regardless of what you named these furry beasts, you may have noticed that they are annoying!

-Smokey is doing this thing he does, where he gets up on the couch and throws the pillows everywhere and spins around in circles before unceremoniously plopping his 70-pound self down with a sigh of annoyance that I am on his couch.
+Smokey is doing this thing where he gets up on the couch, throws the pillows everywhere, and spins around in circles before unceremoniously plopping his 70-pound self down with a sigh of annoyance that I am on his couch.

 How dare I, right?